The Basil Brush Show: Overview

 The series is set in a colourful modern penthouse flat, which is jointly owned by Basil and his sidekick, Stephen (Christopher Pizzey).
 Living with them are Stephen's niece and nephew, Molly (Georgina Leonidas), and Dave (Michael Hayes).
 They are left under the care of Stephen so that Molly & Dave's parents can go on a round the world trip.

 Other characters include Anil (Ajay Chhabra), the owner of a greasy-spoon café under the name of 'Anil's', where the main characters would frequently be seen dining.
 Ella (Tisha Martin) is Basil and Stephen's neighbour who loves to sing.
-She is later replaced by Maddison (Laura Evans), an American fashion designer.
+She is later replaced by Madison (Laura Evans), an American fashion designer.
 In Series 1, Laurie Ventry appeared in 12 out of the 13 episodes, playing a different character every time.

 Notably, the series takes a laissez-faire attitude towards the show's atmosphere, and the fourth wall is frequently broken; characters often reference the fact that they are on a studio set, and several episodes feature scenes and segments where the show's cameramen and crew become involved in the storyline.

 As the show was re-vamped in later years, two other characters were introduced.
 Liam (Michael Byers) replaces Stephen as Basil's new sidekick, with Lucy (Janine Vieira - Series 5 & Madeline Castrey - Series 6) debuting as Anil's niece.